afunnydev/tinysociety/content/articles/2018-12-21-tiny-house-financing-in-the-us.md

 ---
 title: Tiny House Financing in the US
-description: >-
-  Tiny house financing is a solution that's emerging in response to the tiny house movement.
+description: "Tiny house financing is a solution that's emerging in response to the tiny house movement.
 It's ideal for potential homeowners who want their own small space but can't pay up-front.
-The two most popular options are an RV loan through a tiny house builder, or a personal loan directly through an accredited loan service.
+The two most popular options are an RV loan through a tiny house builder, or a personal loan directly through an accredited loan service. "
 slug: tiny-house-financing-in-the-us
 author: molli
 image: /img/tiny-house-financing-2700x1800-1-.jpg
 overlay: true
-date: '2018-12-21'
+date: 2018-12-21
+lastmod: 2024-01-17
 notloaded:
   need: true
 listing:
   title: Tiny House Financing in the US
-  description: >-
-    Typically less than 500 square feet, tiny houses cost far less than the average residential home.
+  description: "Typically less than 500 square feet, tiny houses cost far less
+    than the average residential home.
 Despite the tinier price tag, it still may not be possible to pay the total cost all at once.
 This is where tiny house financing comes in.
-Let's take a look at some options for financing your own small space.
+Let's take a look at some options for financing your own small space. "
   image: /img/tiny-house-financing-800px-square-1-.jpg
-likes: '58'
 categories:
   - Tiny houses
   - Tiny house financing
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
 hincluded: true
+ordre: "0"
+likes: "58"
 ---
 So, you’ve found the perfect tiny house to call home.
 What happens next?